ea-ae/the-camp/README.md

 Install the required packages with `pip install -r requirements.txt` and create a valid `config.py` file.
 You will need to run a PostgreSQL database and (optionally) Redis as well.
-Create a Discord server with the correct text channels and roles, and finally run `!updatecampstatus reset`.
+Create a Discord server with the correct text channels and roles.
+Start the bot, give yourself the Developer role, and type `!reset_game` to create the necessary tables and rows.

-More information on the required text channels and roles will be added later.

 ## Configuration file